MiguelCastillo/bit-bundler-splitter/README.md

 #### grunt recipe

-This example shows a basic `bit-bundler` setup with `bit-bundler-splitter` splitting out vendor bundles, which is the default behavior for `bit-bundler-splitter`.
+This example shows a basic `bit-bundler` setup with `bit-bundler-splitter` splitting out vendor bundles.
+> This is the default behavior for `bit-bundler-splitter`.

 ``` javascript
 module.exports = function(grunt) {